sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-ads-b-exchange.md

   * `SITENAME` will use the `ADSBX_SITENAME` variable from your `.env` file.
   * `UUID` will use the `ADSBX_UUID` variable from your `.env` file.
   * `TZ` will use the `FEEDER_TZ` variable from your `.env` file.
+* We're using `tmpfs` for volumes that have regular I/O. Any files stored in a `tmpfs` mount are temporarily stored outside the container's writable layer.
+This helps to reduce:
+  * The size of the container, by not writing changes to the underlying container; and
+  * SD Card or SSD wear

 Once the file has been updated, issue the command `docker-compose up -d` in the application directory to apply the changes and bring up the `adsbx` container.
 You should see the following output: